Quality Assessment of DIBR-synthesized views: An Overview: Objective image/video quality assessment of DIBR-synthesized views

 The wavelet transform based FR metrics can be recognized as a kind of edge/contour based metrics.
 For example, the higher sub-bands of the wavelet transformed image represent the edge information of the original image.
 Compared to the pixel level edge/contour used in the previous subsection, the metrics in this subsection use the features in wavelet transformed domain to represent both the image edges and other characteristics.

-\subsubsection{\bf{Morphological operation based FR metrics}}
+\subsubsection{{Morphological operation based FR metrics}}

-morphological operations are widely used in image processing, especially a couple of erosion and dilation operations can be used to detect the image edges \cite{maragos1990morphological}.
+Morphological operations are widely used in image processing, especially a couple of erosion and dilation operations can be used to detect the image edges \cite{maragos1990morphological}.
 In \cite{sandic2016multi}, Sandi\'c-Stankovi\'c \textsl{et al.} proposed the MP-PSNR based on multi-scaled pyramid decomposition using morphological filters.
 The basic erosion and dilation operations used in MP-PSNR are calculated as maximum and minimum in the neighbourhood defined by the structure element, as shown in the following equation:

 where $f$ is a gray-scale image and $SE$ is binary structure element.
 Then, they use the Mean Square Error (MSE) between the reference and synthesized images in all pyramids' sub-bands to quantify the distortion.
-As shown in Fig~\ref{fig:mppsnr}, during the decomposition, the dilation is used as expand operation and the erosion is used as reduce operation, the detail image of each scale is calculated as the difference between the original and processed (erosion and dilation) images.
-Finally, the overall quality is calculated by averaging the MSE of detail images in all the sub-bands and expressing it as PSNR.
+As shown in Fig~\ref{fig:mppsnr}, during the decomposition, the dilation is used as expand{ing} operation and the erosion is used as {reducing} operation.
+The detail image of each scale is calculated as the difference between the original and processed (erosion and dilation) images.
+Finally, the overall quality is calculated by averaging the MSE of detail images in all the sub-bands and expressing it {in terms of} PSNR.

 In \cite{sandic2016dibr}, Sandi\'c-Stankovi\'c \textsl{et al.} also proposed the reduced version of MP-PSNR, and MW-PSNR.
 Only detail images from higher decomposition scales are taken into account to measure the difference between the synthesized image and the reference image.
 The reduced version achieved significant improvement over the original FR metrics with lower computational complexity.